-The report identified the five following key areas where NATO can provide added value:
+The report ("NATO's Role in Energy Security", a classified document) identified the five following key areas where NATO can provide added value:

 - information and intelligence fusion and sharing;